Harness the Giving Power of a Private Foundation

-After researching community needs with the foundation’s staff, Joe and Laura recommend grants for UWL Foundation (which they've supported for years) and the Animal Rescue League.
+After researching community needs with the foundation’s staff, Joe and Laura recommend grants for UWL (which they've supported for years) and the Animal Rescue League.
 The foundation presents the charities with checks from the Megan Fund, which Joe and Laura named in honor of their daughter.
 Joe and Laura are delighted to start this personal legacy of giving.

 Gifts That Pay